 Business, Hospitality, Social Science & STEM

 Mahidol University was founded in 1889 by Majesty King Chulalongkorn, the Great Rama V, and is the oldest and most prestigious educational institution in Thailand.
 Located in Salaya, a suburb of Bangkok, Mahidol University International College allows students to study in a quiet, peaceful environment.
 Mahidol University International College (MUIC) offers most of the university's international undergraduate programs.
-Accredited by the Thai Ministry of Education, MUIC provides a high standard of international education and encourages independent and analytical thinking.
-The classroom encompasses an interactive environment, which encourages discussion and critical explorations of ideas.
-The campus is only a 10 minute ride away via a free shuttle bus from both the ISA student housing and the ISA office.
-While at Mahidol, all students are required to wear a uniform.
-You can either bring uniform clothes from home or purchase them after you get to Thailand, except for the belt buckle, which you will buy during the Mahidol University orientation.
+Accredited by the AACSB and the Thai Ministry of Education, MUIC provides a high standard of international education and encourages independent and analytical thinking.
+The classroom encompasses an interactive environment, which encourages discussion and critical exploration of ideas.
+International students make up about 15% of the MUIC student body, offering an academic experience that is enriching and diverse inside and out of the classroom.

 Fall 1 2019